rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - use busy waiting
 - algorithm does not depend on number of processes
 - are very efficient for low lock contentions - all BD systems use them

+> Busy waiting: a process that waits for a condition to be satisfied by checking the condition at regular intervals.

 ---